mulesoft-labs/api-console-dependency-manager/README.md

 ## Changes in stable version

 -   Order of arguments is reversed
 -   It uses locally installed Bower dependency and does not checks if bower is installed on local machine.
 -   Now additional dependencies has to be defined in the configuration options

-[warning]: warning-icon.png "Warning"